-Here is a list of Hewett's go-to products for obtaining vitamin E the natural way.
-"Using oils and products that contain naturally high levels (non-GMO) of vitamin E is the way to go," she recommends.
+Hewett also recommends using the right products for obtaining vitamin E the natural way.
+"Using oils and products that contain naturally high levels of (non-GMO) vitamin E is the way to go," she recommends.

-"This face oil contains wheat germ oil, which has one of the highest levels of naturally occurring vitamin E," she says.
+"This face oil contains wheat germ oil, which has one of the highest levels of naturally occurring vitamin E," Hewett says.

 "This face balm contains a high level of hazelnut oil, which makes it a dry oil and a great option for those looking for a less oily feeling," recommends Hewett.
 "Hazelnut oil has the highest level of vitamin E behind raspberry and wheat germ oil."

-"This face oil contains sea buckthorn and cranberry seed oil, which have high levels of non-GMO tocopherol," she offers.
+"This face oil contains sea buckthorn and cranberry seed oil, which have high levels of non-GMO tocopherol," Hewett says.

 Ganceviciene R, Liakou AI, Theodoridis A, Makrantonaki E, Zouboulis CC.
 Skin Anti-Aging Strategies.
 Dermatoendocrinol.
 2012;4(3):308-19. doi:10.4161/derm.22804